Mental Health on College Campuses Conference

 Using the AFSP’s Interactive Screening Program in the College Context: A data-driven approach

-• Ashley Witmer, M.P.H., doctoral student, Mental Health, Johns Hopkins Bloomberg School of Public Health
+• Ashley Witmer, M.P.H., doctoral student, Department of Mental Health, Johns Hopkins Bloomberg School of Public Health

 Developing Discipline-specific Mental Health Interventions: A case study in engineering